azabelmena/ccom4086/numerical-representation-in-computers/integers..md

 ## Encoding of integers.

 Machines represent integers in two ways.
-The first is `unsigned`, in which the machine reads the bits as is and assigns them a nonnegative integer value.
-Machines can also represent `signed` integers, in where the bits have been encoded to account for negative values as well.
+The first is **unsigned** (denoted `unsigned` in `C`), in which the machine reads the bits as is and assigns them a nonnegative integer value.
+Machines can also represent **signed** integers (deonoted `signed` in `C`), in where the bits have been  encoded to account for negative values as well.

 Below are the encoding schemes for encoding unsigned integers represented by the mapping $$B2U$$, and encoding signed integers using two's complement, represented